Sheiks Canyon | Grand Gulch

 • Artifacts: If you happen to come across sherds (broken pottery) or lithics (flakes of stone tools), leave them where you see them.
 Once they are moved or removed, a piece of the past is forever lost.

 Continuing down, follow the social trail.
 A small wall is visible on the right, but not worth the side trip.
 Not far below Yellow House, the trail passes a good granary just above the stream level.
-Continue down, keeping an eye on the right for a couple of walls of a very poor granary far on the right.
+Continue down, keeping an eye on the right for a couple of walls of a poor granary far on the right.

 If not doing the loop with Bullet, wandering up or down Grand Gulch before returning is recommended.
 Down, in particular, has some good ruins within a mile or so.
+The Thumb, which you may have seen from the Notch Side Trip, is less than a mile upstream and also has a great ruin and rock art.

 Maps

-Route / 9.25 miles / Elevation Range 5,378 - 6,337 ft.
+Route To Bullet / 10.03 miles / Elevation Range 5,363 - 6,334 ft.

 Printable Maps: